J-Rezaei-Moghadam/J-Rezaei-Moghadam/README.md

 # Hi there 👋
-i am jala Rezaei Moghadam !
+i am jalal Rezaei Moghadam !
 I am an electrical engineer, active in the field of telecommunications and electronics, and I am always looking for new technologies.

 ## Specialties